11 ways to save – at every life stage

 30s and 40s

 Build an emergency fund.
 Unexpected and costly expenses, such as home and vehicle repairs or medical bills, can put you in debt and cost even more if you pay with a credit card and carry a balance.
-Creating an emergency fund lt; to cover three to six months of expenses helps ensure your savings goals stay on track and reduces your personal and financial stress.
+Creating an emergency fund; to cover three to six months of expenses helps ensure your savings goals stay on track and reduces your personal and financial stress.
 Part of ensuring you have enough available funds is trimming your costs wherever else you can.
-Opening or switching to one of our Priority Series of accounts can help with that by offering opportunities to reduce or completely waive the monthly service charge on any of the four accounts.
-The Priority Series also offers perks that can save you money, such as free checks, ATM fee refunds when you withdraw cash from an ATM outside of the Park National network, and overdraft Account Link protection.
+Opening or switching to one of our VIP accounts can help with that by offering opportunities to waive the monthly service change on any of the five accounts.
+We also offer perks that give you the VIP treatment, can save you money and make banking more convenient.

 Don’t let debt keep you from saving.
 Once you’ve built your emergency fund, it’s time to decide if you should pay your debt down aggressively or if you can create more of a balance by paying some and saving some.
 Look at the interest rate your debt carries.
 If you feel you can get a higher rate of return by investing, it could make sense to pay the debt’s minimum amount and invest more.
 If more of your debt is higher-interest credit card debt, it might make sense to pay off that first.
 Debt alone, however, shouldn’t be the determining factor on whether you save.